phossa2/config/README.md

     3. `config/production/host1/*.php`

-    Configuration values are overwritten and replaced by later loaded files.
+    Configuration values are overwritten and replaced those from later loaded files.

 - <a name="ref"></a>Use of references